zig-gamedev/zig-gamedev/libs/ztracy/README.md

 }
 ```

-Now in your code you may import and use ztracy.
+Now in your code you may import and use `ztracy`.
 To build your project with Tracy enabled run:

 `zig build -Dztracy-enable=true`